Class: Aws::EKS::Client

 For later updates, you will only be able to update a node group using a launch template only if it was originally deployed with a launch template.
 Additionally, the launch template ID or name must match what was used when the node group was created.
 You can update the launch template version with necessary changes.
 For more information about using launch templates, see [Customizing managed nodes with launch templates].

-An Amazon EKS managed node group is an Amazon EC2 Auto Scaling group and associated Amazon EC2 instances that are managed by Amazon Web Services for an Amazon EKS cluster.
+An Amazon EKS managed node group is an Amazon EC2 Amazon EC2 Auto Scaling group and associated Amazon EC2 instances that are managed by Amazon Web Services for an Amazon EKS cluster.
 For more information, see [Managed node groups] in the *Amazon EKS User Guide*.

 <note markdown=“1”> Windows AMI types are only supported for commercial Amazon Web Services Regions that support Windows on Amazon EKS.